Same-sex marriage in France: Developments in 2006–2011

-A parliamentary "Report on the Family and the Rights of Children" was released on 25 January 2006.
+A parliamentary "Report on the Family and the Rights of Children" (Rapport au nom de la mission d'information sur la famille et les droits des enfants) was released on 25 January 2006.
 Although the committee recommended increasing some of the rights already granted by the PACS civil partnership, it recommended maintaining prohibitions against marriage, adoption and access to medically assisted reproduction for same-sex couples, arguing that these three issues were inseparable and that allowing them would contravene a number of articles of the United Nations Convention on the Rights of the Child, to which France is a signatory (though many UN member nations did grant some or all of these rights to same-sex couples).
 Referring to the rights of children as a human rights issue, the report argued that children "now have rights, and to systematically give preference to adult aspirations over respect for these rights is not possible anymore."
 Because of these prohibitions, left-wing members of the committee rejected the report.

 LGBT organizations in France, believing that the prohibition of same-sex marriage was contrary to the Constitution of France, asked the Constitutional Council to examine the constitutionality of same-sex marriage and to review the articles of the Civil Code.
 On 28 January 2011, the Council decided that the illegality of same-sex marriages was not contrary to the Constitution, further stating that same-sex marriage legalization was a question for Parliament to decide.

 On 14 June 2011, the National Assembly of France voted 293–222 against legalizing same-sex marriage.
 Deputies of the governing Union for a Popular Movement (UMP) party mostly voted against the measure, while deputies of the Socialist Party mostly voted in favour.
 Members of the Socialist Party said that the legalization of same-sex marriage would become a priority should they gain a majority in the 2012 legislative election.
 On 12 November 2011, Mayor Jean Vila of Cabestany performed a same-sex wedding ceremony for a couple named Patrick, 48, and Guillaume, 37.
 The marriage was not recorded in order to prevent a subsequent nullification, and Vila described it as a "militant act", saying that "there are times when it is necessary to act outside the law.
 Refusing same-sex marriage is to deny the reality of thousands of couples."
 The French Government's reaction was mixed: the Secretary of State for Family, Claude Greff, called the event a "provocation on the eve of the presidential election", while Minister of Solidarity and Social Cohesion Roselyne Bachelot said she supported same-sex marriage but that the ceremony was "not the best way to advance the cause".